Braves vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has 92 hits with 23 doubles, 26 home runs and 21 walks.
+- Robert has put up 92 hits with 23 doubles, 26 home runs and 21 walks.
 He has driven in 51 runs with eight stolen bases.

 Robert Recent Games